CFCPalsy: Facial Image Synthesis with Cross-Fusion Cycle Diffusion Model for Facial Paralysis Individuals: Method

-We aim for the model to fully utilize the information from identity, expression, and landmarks when predicting noise.
-Although directly concatenating the features from these three sources and injecting them into the model is a feasible approach, it does not yield satisfactory results.
-The generated images either lose the identity information from $ X_{ID} $ or fail to retain the facial expression details from $ X_{0} $.
-Building on the concept of the cross-attention mechanism, we perform mutual interaction among multiple features, where the query sequence from one feature guides the extraction of information from the key-value sequence of another, ensuring a more effective integration of features.
+We aim to enable the model to fully leverage identity, expression, and landmark information when predicting noise.
+While directly concatenating features from these sources and injecting them into the model is a straightforward approach, it often leads to unsatisfactory results—generated images either lose identity details from $ X_{ID} $ or fail to preserve the facial expression features from $ X_{0} $.
+To address this, we adopt a cross-attention mechanism, allowing mutual interaction among features.
+Here, the query sequence of one feature guides the extraction of information from the key-value sequence of another, ensuring a more effective integration of features.

-The features from the extractors are first mapped into the query, key, and value vector spaces through a QKV encoder.
+The features from the extractors are first mapped into the query, key, and value vector spaces separately through a QKV encoder.
 Specifically,

 where $F$ indicates the three types of features extracted from the former modules, and $ W^Q,W^K,W^V $ represent the model's learnable parameter matrixes.
 Similar to the multi-head attention mechanism \cite{vaswani2017attention}, we utilize multiple sets of transformation matrices to obtain multiple vector spaces, aiming to capture different interaction patterns among features.

 Subsequently, the identity features, expression features, and landmark features each have their own corresponding QKV vector spaces.
 Next, we perform vector interactions.
-Specifically, the query vectors from the identity features $ Q_{ID} $ guide the extraction of information from the expression features, the query vectors from the expression features $ Q_{E} $ guide the extraction of information from the landmark features, and the query vectors from the landmark features $ Q_{LM} $ guide the extraction of information from the identity features.
-Through Eq. \ref{eq:cross}, we obtain the three interacted features, which are then concatenated together and subsequently fed into the noise prediction network.
+Specifically,